 There’s no listing of course learning objectives here for this 3rd course, it goes right into the “further explanation.”

+Introduce data storage on blockchain. – more in depth here

 Do I need a blockchain?

 The very first question that should be addressed when considering a blockchain technology is “Do you even need a blockchain”.
 There are several models that help to address that question.
 Discuss on or more of those models.
 They include: